carrvo/SVNmentions/README.md

 ### Apache Configuration Optional
 - `SetEnv WebmentionUsername <SVNmention>` - the username that will be used during the content update to commit to the repository
 - `SetEnv WebmentionsCommitMessage "<SVNmention received>"` - the commit message used during the content update to commit to the repository
+- `SetEnv WebmentionsAuthz <svn property>` - the SVN property that you set will act as an allowlist of services that have permission to Webmention the file it is set on - I recommend the value `authz:webmention` (to follow the convention in [svn-auth](https://github.com/carrvo/svn-auth))
+    - if the property value has `anonymous`, then all services will have permission
+    - the absence of this configuration will act the same as `anonymous`

 ### Supporting Endpoints Must Include
 These endpoints *must* be within an SVN repository and *must* reside on the same domain as the webmention endpoint.